grubbyhacker/cc784Arduino/README.md

 I tested SoftwareSerial using an Arduino UNO at 300 baud with the inverse logic bit set and it works fine.
 Unfortunately I could not get a reliable version of SoftwareSerial to work at 300 baud on the ESP8266.
 So I settled for HardwareSerial plus an [HEF4049B Hex Inverting Buffer](http://www.nxp.com/documents/data_sheet/HEF4049B.pdf).
 I chose the [Adafruit Huzzah ESP8266](https://learn.adafruit.com/adafruit-huzzah-esp8266-breakout) because it has level-shifting built-in to the RX pin before realizing that the HEF4049B will actually level-shift _down_ to 3v3 for me - if powered from the 3v3 output pin of the Huzzah.
 Luckily the 3v3 TX pin was able to talk to the 5v TTL sign without shifting up.

 # Physical Connection to the CC784
 The documentation specifies exactly what pins to hookup for an RS232 connection.
 Ironically those pins are not labeled.
 Through trial and error and searching I figured it out.
 My CC784 has an IDC10 (or IDC2x5) connector.
 Pin #1 is labeled, and it is numbered alternating top-to-bottom.
 All 5 *odd* numbered pins are on the top, and all 5 *even* numbered pins are on the bottom.
 Only four of the ten pins are needed.
-And just to confuse you in the picture below the sign in "upside down" relative to the camera.
+And just to confuse you in the picture below the sign is "upside down" relative to the camera.
 * Pins 2 and 9 are tied to ground
-* Pin 3 to Arduino RX
+* Pin 3 to Arduino RX - BE CAREFULL OF VOLTAGE LEVELS IF YOU HAVE A 3v3 DEVICE!!
-* Pin 6 to Arduino TX
+* Pin 6 to Arduino TX - BE CAREFULL OF VOLTAGE LEVELS IF YOU HAVE A 3v3 DEVICE!!

-Also it is important that these connections are made when the sign is off because it detects them at boot and will not change dynamically afterwards.
+Also it is important that these connections are made when the sign is off because it detects them at boot and will not detect them dynamically afterwards.

 ![Breadboarding the ESP8266 and 4049](http://i.imgur.com/fm9he2R.jpg)